top of page

 The Idiot, by Fyodor Dostoevsky

 58. The Idiot, by Fyodor Dostoevsky.
-That we can pronounce this author's name!
 The first hundred pages of this novel transports the reader through time and space into a train car in Russia in the 1800s where a man who has been receiving psychological treatment in Switzerland returns to Moscow.
 The women he meets immediately love him or hate him, and it's not clear why.
 Is he an idiot, is he innocent, or is he an actor in the events that befall him?

 --Priam X. Steeplejack